epfl-lara/stainless/core/src/sphinx/options.rst

 Choosing which Stainless feature to use
 ---------------------------------------

-The first group of options determine which feature of Stainless will be used.
+The first group of options determines which feature of Stainless will be used.
 These options are mutually exclusive (except when noted).
 By default, ``--verification`` is chosen.

 * ``--verification``